 5. Customer Service

-When you’re earning money through and app and doing business with people you’ve never met before, questions or small issues are bound to pop up.
+When you’re earning money through an app for doing odd jobs with people you’ve never met before, questions or small issues are bound to pop up.
 Luckily, both Turo and Getaround have around the clock customer service and online chat support.

 Getaround has 24/7 customer support during your rental period along with optional roadside assistance.
 There’s also a Help section where you can get answers to common questions.